How to Add Filters to the Table

 The following widget to overview is Active Tags.
 We will find out what it is for and how to apply it to the table.

 This widget is created to simplify the work with filters.
 Its primary purpose is to manage them, namely, display the chosen filters and disable some without removing all the entered data.
-It works in case if the user wants to remove just one filtered item without deleting other filtered results.
+It works in case the user wants to remove just one filtered item without deleting other filtered results.

 In our case, we will continue to work with the page where we placed the table.